ever-co/ever-traduora/README.md

 ![Traduora Product Screenshot](docs-website/static/img/traduora-preview.png)

-We want Traduora to become the home for managing your translation workflow, that's why we have made all of the core product **open-source** with the intention to grow a **community** and enable developers to build on top of it as a platform.
+We want Traduora to become the home for managing your translation workflow, that's why we have made all of the core products **open-source** with the intention of growing a **community** and enabling developers to build on top of it as a platform.

 We are going to also use Traduora from our other open-source platforms (currently https://github.com/ever-co/ever-gauzy and https://github.com/ever-co/ever-demand).
 You are welcome to check more information about the platforms at our official website - https://ever.co.

 ## ✨ Features

-For quick features review, please see our official docs [screenshots](https://docs.traduora.co/docs/screenshots) page.
+For a quick features review, please see our official docs [screenshots](https://docs.traduora.co/docs/screenshots) page.

-Short list of platform features:
+A short list of platform features:

-- 5-minute setup with Docker, Kubernetes or from source
+- 5-minute setup with Docker, Kubernetes, or from source
-- Find what you are looking for with instant search
+- Find what you are looking for with an instant search
 - Invite your team, everyone can work together on the same project
 - Automate your translation workflow via our REST API
 - Import and export to your favorite formats: JSON flat and nested, CSV, YAML flat and nested, Java Properties, XLIFF 1.2, Gettext (po), Strings, Android Resources (xml).
-- community contributed CLI available at https://github.com/iilei/traduora-cli (not official CLI)
+- Community-contributed CLI available at https://github.com/iilei/traduora-cli (not official CLI)

 For more information check out our official website [traduora.co](https://traduora.co), or our docs at [docs.traduora.co](https://docs.traduora.co).